Happ wins 5th straight decision, Yankees beat Jays 6-2

 TRAINER’S ROOM

 Yankees: SS Gleyber Torres (left shoulder) was held out of the lineup but was available off the bench.
 Boone said Torres could sit Friday, too. … SS Didi Gregorius is expected to be activated off the injured list Friday and will be in the lineup against Cleveland.
-Gregorius has not played this season after having Tommy John surgery last October. … RHP Luis Severino (right shoulder) made 50 throws from 60 feet.
+Gregorius has not played this season after having Tommy John surgery last October.
+Estrada was optioned to Triple-A to make room on the roster. … RHP Luis Severino (right shoulder) made 50 throws from 60 feet.
 He did the same Monday. … OF Aaron Judge (strained left oblique) resumed on-field batting practice Thursday at New York’s spring training facility in Tampa. … Boone said Giancarlo Stanton (left biceps strain, left shoulder) is “very close” to beginning a rehab assignment.

 Blue Jays: RHP David Phelps (elbow surgery) pitched a scoreless inning at Class A Dunedin on Wednesday, his first rehab appearance.
 Phelps has not pitched in the majors since 2017.